Disease/ Disorder

 Definition

-Sports related concussion (SRC) in the broadest terms is defined as the immediate and transient symptoms of traumatic brain injury (TBI) induced by biomechanical forces that may or may not result in loss of consciousness (LOC).1 It is more specifically defined as a subset of mild traumatic TBI that involves complex pathophysiological processes that cannot be explained by drugs, alcohol or other underlying comorbidities.
-2
+Sport related concussion (SRC) in the broadest terms is defined as the immediate and transient symptoms of traumatic brain injury.1 It is more specifically defined as a traumatically induced transient disturbance of brain function that involves a complex pathophysiological process) that cannot be explained by structural injury on standard brain imaging, drugs, alcohol, or other underlying comorbidities.2

 Etiology

-SRC may result from either a direct impact to the head, or an impact elsewhere in the body, that results in an impulsive force transmitted to the head and brain.1 Of note, symptoms of suspected SRC must not be explained by drug, alcohol, or other underlying conditions such as vestibular dysfunction.1
+SRC may result from either a direct impact to the head, or an impact elsewhere in the body, which can lead to an impulsive force transmitted to the head and brain.
+1

 Epidemiology including risk factors and primary prevention

-There are an estimated 1.7-3.8 million sport-related concussions in the U.S. each year, although the true incidence remains largely unknown, given the likelihood of underreported cases.3 To reinforce the large discrepancy amongst SRC, Bryan et al reports 1.1 to 1.9 million SRC occur annually in US children aged ≤18 years.
-4 Some data suggest a trend of increased annual concussion rates over the past decade, which is speculated to be a result of the emphasis on concussion education and awareness leading to increased identification and reporting.5,6,7 Actual incidence may be higher, with studies showing up to 50% of concussions going unreported.8.9.10 Sports with the highest risk appear to be football and girls’ soccer.
-Other high-risk sports include ice hockey and lacrosse.11,12,13 History of a previous concussion is a clear risk factor.
-Soccer and basketball demonstrated a significantly higher incidence of concussions in females compared with males.14
+There are an estimated 1.7-3.8 million sport-related concussions in the U.S. each year, with the true incidence remaining unknown due to the likelihood of underreported cases due to nondisclosure by athletes and variability in symptomatology.3 In fact, studies demonstrate that up to 50% of concussions may go unreported.8,9,10 To reinforce the large age discrepancy amongst SRC, Bryan et al. report 1.1 to 1.9 million SRC occur annually in US children aged ≤18 years.4 The data suggest a trend of increased annual concussion rates over the past decade, which is speculated to be a result of the emphasis on concussion education and awareness leading to increased identification and reporting.5,6,7 Sports with the highest risk appear to be football, soccer, ice hockey, and lacrosse.11,12,13 There are reported gender differences as soccer and basketball demonstrated a significantly higher incidence of concussions in females compared with males.14 Other factors that may influence SRC susceptibility include history of prior concussion, initial symptoms and their severity, history of migraines, and premorbid psychiatric conditions which include learning disorders and ADHD.14 History of a previous concussion is a clear risk factor.15

 Patho-anatomy/physiology

-Although not completely understood, the pathophysiology of concussion is theorized to be secondary to disruptive stretching of neuronal cell membranes after a direct or indirect hit, resulting in neuronal damage.1 This neuronal damage leads to intracellular ionic shifts and mitochondrial dysfunction that results in subsequent reactive oxygen species and an increase in glucose metabolism, to restore the homeostasis of sodium and potassium within the cell.
-15
+The pathophysiology of concussion is theorized to be secondary to disruptive stretching of neuronal cell membranes after a direct or indirect head trauma.1 This neuronal damage leads to intracellular ionic shifts and mitochondrial dysfunction that results in subsequent reactive oxygen species and an increase in glucose metabolism, to restore the homeostasis of sodium and potassium within the cell.16

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)